At the National Archives, Kew, I search military records for the whole country:

 WW2 SERVICE RECORDS

-WW2 personal service records remain with the relevant service.
-However, WW2 war diaries are available at the National Archives.
-WW2 Royal Air Force operation logs and combat reports survive for some squadrons and are available for consultation.
+WW2 Army, Royal Navy and Royal Air Force personal service records remain with the relevant service.
+However, WW2 Army war diaries are available at the National Archives.
+WW2 Royal Air Force operation logs and combat reports survive for squadrons and training units and are available for consultation at the National Archives.
+WW2 Merchant Navy records are deposited at the National Archives: I can search seamen's service records and records relating to ships, convoys and ships lost or sunk to build up a detailed picture of a seaman's war-time experiences.

 Army Personnel Centre, Historic Disclosures, Mailpoint 555, Kentigern House, 65 Brown Street, Glasgow G2 8EX